 Dr Patel: Well, the normal protocol is to have three sessions done.
 Each session is four weeks apart, so one session a month for three months.
 That’s the normal protocol.
 Sometimes after the second session that’s enough.
 And occasionally, a fourth session is required for those initial series of treatments.

 And then, after that we say, at about a year you get one more treatment, on an annual basis, unless your symptoms start coming back a little bit earlier.
 But in general, we’re finding that patients do just fine at about a year.

 Trish Hammond: Okay.
 So a bit like, I suppose, when you’re having a facial treatment.
-Like when you’re having your Botox, say for example, you’ll notice that in six months it’s like, “Oh my god, I think I need a bit of Botox.”
+Like when you’re having your Anti-wrinkle injections, say for example, you’ll notice that in six months it’s like, “Oh my god, I think I need a bit of Anti-wrinkle injections.”

 So you’ll kind of start to think, “Oh, I think I need a bit of a zhoosh up or whatever down there!” (laughing)

 Dr Patel: Right, right. (laughing)

 Yeah, definitely, if you start leaking again then it might be time.
 It depends on what the frequency was before and how much the improvement was.
 And sometimes with really mild symptoms, you’ll find that you can really put off anything significant for a long time.
 It’s just … the clock keeps ticking, so we’re fighting that.